 Exploring South America took us on amazing adventures through a spectacular array of landscapes; from the sweaty, humid rain forest in the Amazon, breathing thin air over Andean peaks to marvel at the vast Patagonian glaciers.
+It is very difficult to only choose a handful of best places to visit in South America.
 The continent seems to exist in superlatives; the world’s largest glacier, biggest jungle, driest desert and highest waterfall to mention just a few.
 These magnificent landscapes are in-habitat by a mind boggling variety of fauna and flora, some of the most beautiful, dangerous and weird creatures on the planet.
 The culture is no less impressive ranging from remnants of an ancient Inca empire at Machu Pichu, living history on the floating islands of Lake Titicaca to the modern wonder of the Marvelous city, Rio de Janeiro.

 Making a list of the best places to visit is a difficult task, but here are our 29 places not to miss!